 Played with in one Donald Duck comic story, "Super Snooper Strikes Back".
 Donald gains temporary superpowers, and tries to prove it to his nephews by running around the world super fast.
 But he soon realizes that his super-speed manifests itself by making everything else seem to stand still—so, even though the trip might seem fast to his nephews, it will still be incredibly long and boring to him!
 He decides to come up with a different test.

 In another story (both are from Don Rosa by the way), "On Stolen Time", Gyro has invented a stopwatch.
 A literal stopwatch.
 It freezes time for everyone who's not standing within about thirty feet/ten meters of the watch when it's activated.
 While others see the user teleporting from place to place and things disappearing and appearing, the user sees world frozen around him.
 At one point, Donald and his nephews manage to get into stopped time with the Beagle Boys, and a chase ensues, with such tricks as the ducks cutting across a pond to catch up with the Beagle Boys, Donald crashing against a butterfly and the Beagle Boys using flying pigeons as a ladder to escape.
+Rosa later lamented that he didn't simply make the device stop movement instead of time within a certain radius, pointing out all the practical problems of stopped time, like solid air.

 Marvel character Kiden Nixon, main character of NYX, can slow down time to an almost complete stop.
 She can return to a normal state by touching someone.
 She has to be extremely careful: the first time she did this, she broke someone's arm by simply poking it.